dbashford/mimosa/README.md

 ##### No Express

- Should you not need all of the Express stuff, you can give Mimosa a `--noexpress` flag when you create the project.
+ Should you not need all of the Express stuff, you can give Mimosa a `--noserver` flag when you create the project.
 This will only give you the configuration file, the empty public directory, and the assets directory and all of its contents.

-    $ mimosa new nameOfApplicationHere --noexpress
+    $ mimosa new nameOfApplicationHere --noserver

 ##### Pick the defaults